doppio/spanish-flashcard-builder/spanish_flashcard_builder/pipeline/images/README.md

 # Image selector

+Before running this component, you must:
+1. Have completed the `generate` step (which generates an image search query string)

 This tool provides a GUI for selecting memorable flashcard images.
 It processes terms from the output dictionary that:
 1. Have completed the `augmentation` step (which generates an image search query string)
 2. Don't already have an associated image